 India: Country and Foreign Investment

 The role of a manager is as prescriptive as the role of a cleaner: bosses must manage, and must do so in an authoritarian and complete manner.
 If working with Indian staff, very little should be left to the discretion or initiative of underlings.
-If you don't make it precisely clear what you want, the result will be confusion, and inaction.
+If you don't make it precisely clear what you want, the result will be confusion and inaction.

-Meetings should be well prepared, and should be conducted in a way that recognizes the relative seniority of the people present.
+Meetings should be well organised, and should be conducted in a way that reflects the relative seniority of the people present.
 If a senior manager is absent from a meeting without obvious cause, this can be taken as a sign that nothing much is to be expected from that meeting.
 During meetings, and other Indian business encounters, be prepared for a much higher level of chit-chat than in an equivalent Western situation.
 It is normal for an Indian to break off a meeting to take a personal phone call or socialize with colleagues.